Manipal-Hackathon/TeamID-TeamName/README.md

 - **Video Link (youtube)**:

 ## ✅ Checklist

+Make sure you have completed all of the following actions :

+- [ X] You have provided the team details correctly.
-- [ ] You have followed the issue title format.
+- [ X] You have followed the format.
-- [ ] You have uploaded your repository link.
+- [ X] You have uploaded your ppt.
-- [ ] You have mentioned the correct label.
-- [ ] You have provided the team details correctly.
+- [X ] You have provided the workingyoutube link.